Vaadhoo (Raa Atoll): Geography

 Vaadhoo is located in the Southern part of the country and is the second inhabited island in Raa Atoll.
 In Raa Atoll, it is located at the south end of the largest reef.
 Geographically, the island is located at Longitude 72.991073 and Latitude5.855380.The island is 194.46 km north of the country's capital, Malé.

-The island reef is the one of the largest in the atoll which includes a deep water lagoon and vast area of shallow water.
+The island reef is one of the largest in the atoll which includes a deep water lagoon and vast area of shallow water.
 At the north of the reef is a deep lagoon with a depth of 20 to 30 meters on average.

 Ecology

-Vaadhoo island is famous for the 'sea of stars.'
-This marine bioluminescence is generated by phytoplankton known as dinoflagellates.
-Woodland Hastings of Harvard University has for the first time identified a special channel in the dinoflagellate cell membrane that responds to electrical signals—offering a potential mechanism for how the algae create their unique illumination.

 Bioluminescence

-A natural phenomenon called “Bioluminescence” is the cause of the Sea of Stars in Vaadhoo Island.
-This was created by phytoplankton, which are also known as “Dinoflagellates,” acting on a defense mechanism, just like how fireflies produce light during the respiratory process, these marine organisms produce blue light, which represents the name of “Ocean of stars."

-However, the glow cannot be seen all the time as these organisms produce a chemical called ‘Luciferin’ which gives a blue light only when they are startled by waves or touch.
-However, these chemicals do not produce heat.
+Vaadhoo island is famous for its glowing beaches, commonly termed the Sea of Stars.
+This marine bioluminescence is typically attributed to phytoplankton or dinoflagellates.
+Those creatures only emit brief flashes of light lasting less than a second, so ostracods have been credited as the source of longer-duration glow.
+However, because the individual microorganisms do not all flash simultaneously, the combined emission from clumped microorganisms appears continuous.